 The unanswered question is why this institution provided funding for this research project, which has no apparent connection to its sphere of interest, and to a historian who has no established background in the subject matter of the project.

 North challenged Beatty to answer this question by making his application for funding public.
 Beatty has not replied to this challenge.
-Nevertheless, there is only one “connection” between Healy and the Israeli-Palestinian question that Beatty would have brought to the attention of the Program and Center from whom he was seeking funding.
+Nevertheless, there is only one “connection” between Healy and the Israeli-Palestinian question that Beatty would have brought to the attention of the Program and Center from which he was seeking funding.
 He would have told them that Healy had been hostile to Zionism, and that the World Socialist Web Site, the publication of the International Committee of the Fourth International, is a widely read and influential opponent of the Israeli state on the socialist left.

 This would have been sufficient to stimulate the generosity of the two institutions, especially if their directors were confident, based on their knowledge of the author’s previous work, that Beatty would produce a book whose explicit purpose was to discredit anti-Zionism.